SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-15-covid-vs-statins-ace-inhibitors.md

 there's some evidence that [ACE](https://en.wikipedia.org/wiki/Angiotensin-converting_enzyme) inhibitors actually _increase_ the expression of [ACE2](https://en.wikipedia.org/wiki/Angiotensin-converting_enzyme_2), which SARS-COV-2 uses to enter cells, and that would _increase_ risk.
-Also, it's by a bunch of cardiologists, apparently trying to tell us their discipline rules the world.
+Also, the paper is by a bunch of cardiologists, apparently trying to tell us their discipline rules the world.
 Finally, it was a press release (reference 1), and your Weekend Editor has a rather dyspeptic view of press releases.